DavidIMcIntosh/grocerySlotsGui/README.md

 =============
 This program will periodically check Loblaws or Superstore for open grocery pick-up slots (by default, every 60 seconds), printing open slots to the terminal.
 The program can also announce via any Chromecast-compatible device (including Google Home) when a new spot opens.

+checkSlotsGui.py is a self-contained GUI that does not require any options.

 Requirements
 ------------
 * Python 3